wesley lanyon, aos award namesake

 Lanyon Award Application Process & Eligibility Details

-• Eligible applicants include AOS members who are doctoral students or early professionals within three years of earning their Ph.D.
-(An extra year of eligibility may be granted for parental leave.)
+• Eligible applicants include AOS members who are doctoral students or early professionals within three years of earning their Ph.D. at the time that the article is submitted (an extra year of eligibility may be granted for parental leave).

-• Proposed papers should fit the target journals’ mission and scope and be novel, integrative reviews that advance ornithology, not simply a review of a body of literature.
+• Proposed papers should fit the journals’ mission and scope.
+They should be novel, integrative reviews that advance ornithology, not simply a review of a body of literature.
 See Sayer (2018) for excellent advice about writing a review article.

-• The prize will be awarded to the individual who proposed the winning paper and led the writing.
-Proposals with multiple authors must include a statement that the first author conceived of the study and did the majority of research and writing.
+• The prize will be awarded to the first author of the review paper.
+Papers with multiple authors must include a statement that the first author conceived the study and did most of the research and writing.
 An applicant may only submit one first-authored proposal per award cycle.

-• The EICs and Senior Editors will select a winner from the final set of accepted papers.
-The winner will be notified in advance of the next AOS meeting so that the symposium can be planned.
-The winner will be announced to the public as soon as the winning paper is selected, and the award conferred at the AOS annual meeting in which the symposium occurs.
+• The EICs and Senior Editors will select a winner from all review papers whose first authors are early-career researchers during the two calendar years preceding the award year (for the 2027 award, this includes all papers accepted during 2025 and 2026).
+The winner will have the opportunity to organize a symposium at the next AOS annual meeting.
+The winner will be announced to the public as soon as the winning paper is selected, and the award will be conferred at the next AOS annual meeting.

-• The winning paper will be published as Editor’s Choice* articles in the appropriate AOS journal.
+• The winning paper will be published as an open-access Editor’s Choice* article in the appropriate AOS journal.

 • Each award cycle is two years to allow sufficient time for manuscript preparation, peer review, revisions, and symposium planning.
-Note that the prize will not be awarded in a given year if no submitted papers are deemed suitable for publication.
+Note that the prize will not be awarded if no submitted papers are deemed suitable for publication.

 Previous Lanyon Award Winners